 How Long Do You Have To File a Whiplash Lawsuit in Florida?

-However, there are exceptions to this four-year deadline.
+However, there are exceptions to this deadline.
 As a result, you should not delay reaching out to an experienced lawyer if you’re not sure whether you still have time to file a lawsuit in your case.
 Your lawyer may also need time to thoroughly investigate your case prior to taking it on or filing a lawsuit.

 Contact Our St. Petersburg, Florida Injury Lawyers for a Free Consultation